 Cape Coral is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 175,229 people and 29 constituent neighborhoods, Cape Coral is the 11th largest community in Florida.

-Cape Coral is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Cape Coral is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Cape Coral in 2010 was $24,056, which is middle income relative to Florida and the nation.
 This equates to an annual income of $96,224 for a family of four.
 However, Cape Coral contains both very wealthy and poor people as well.